GettysburgDataScience/DS325-ClassNotes/_sources/00_Resources/genai_policy.md

 **Unacceptable**
  - Writing significant segments of code or text for submitted assignments
- - Using assignment problems or questions directly as
+ - Using assignment problems or questions directly as prompts
  - Passing off genAI-produced work as your own without sufficient attribution

 ## My rationale